Customer loyalty vs brand loyalty – what’s the difference?

 Another factor to consider when running promotional marketing campaigns is reward redemption.
 Everybody loves a reward or an offer, but the long-term success of any rewards program is highly dependent on how easy the reward is to redeem.
 Ultimately, a loyalty programme is a powerful retention tool, and 68% of consumers say that receiving a reward would increase their loyalty to a brand (see our whitepaper).
 Having said that, 51% of consumers say that promotions that are easy to redeem are the most important factor (Granby).

 What does this mean for your brand?

 Building customer loyalty and brand loyalty right are intrinsically dependent on how well you know your customer.
 You must know your customer well in order to keep them loyal to your brand and company ethos.
-Personalising your service or promotional offers to them will help you retain them as customers.
+Personalised services or promotional offers will help you retain them as customers.
 Having said that, promotions are nothing without audience insight.

 Brands must ensure that they are aware of the potential for loyalty in their target demographics, tailoring and prioritising activity accordingly.

 Example of promotional marketing for loyalty: know your customer

 For example, did you know that 35% of consumers would redeem a reward via mobile device or tablet (see our whitepaper)?

 Digging a little deeper though, we discover this method of redemption is most popular with those aged 16 – 34 (50%), and is far less popular with those aged 55 and over, with only 11% of people in this age group picking it as their preferred way to redeem prizes and offers (see our whitepaper).